-- F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): SAT subject tests not required for Drama, Design, Art, or Music applicants.
-All other students/ applicants must take appropriate tests, preferably by November, but no later than December. - G. Please indicate which tests your institution uses for placement (e.g., state tests):
+- F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): Due to the COVID-19 pandemic, SAT and ACT scores are currently completely optional.
+SAT Subject Tests are neither required nor recommended, and aren't considered in our admission process.
+(See https://admission.enrollment.cmu.edu/ for additional information. - G. Please indicate which tests your institution uses for placement (e.g., state tests):

-SAT Х АР

-АСТ CLEP

-SAT subject tests Х Institutional exam
+ACT CLEP SAT subject tests Institutional exam